SisterHouse Mission Statement:

 Sue Lescher, Executive Board Chair

-Ms. Lescher joined the SisterHouse board in 2007.
+Susan joined the SisterHouse board in 2007.
 She holds a B.S. in Biology and a M.S. in Information Systems Management.
 She is currently employed at Shriners Hospital and has 20 years of hospital experience working for both Shriners and Loyola University.
-She is an active member of the St. Giles Parish in Oak Park, IL.
+Ms. Lescher has been a board member for 13 years.

 Michelle Olson, Secretary